Flockyy/feelingz/README.md

 For the user, the application provide a way to add a daily text and modify this one.

-This application is a training project for a courses, made with a team of three.
+This application is a training project for a courses, made by a team of three.

-Feel free to try this app and send feedbacks
+Feel free to try this app and send feedbacks.

-Thanks for reading
+Thanks for reading.